ikuhamada/state-hands-on/CMD/ACMD2022_TDMU/Beginner/index.rst

 Vibrational analyis
 -------------------

-Having obtained the optimized geometry, let us perform the vibrational (normal) mode analysis.
+Having obtained the optimized geometry, let us perform the vibrational mode analysis.
 This can be done in the following steps.

 Frist, we need to create an input file with the optimized geometry.